-Pssst, pulling your hair out trying to put together a brand guide?
+Pssst, pulling your hair out trying to put together your own branding?
 I got your back!
-I created a super easy-to-follow brand guide template for you to use and start working on your visual brand: Click here to snag my Google Slides brand guide template and make it yours.
+I created a super easy-to-follow Masterclass for you to use and start working on your visual brand: Click here to watch my free Get Your Brand Together Masterclass.

 Happy branding! ;)